MarcBoule/ImpromptuModular/README.md

 A 0V CV is initially stored in the CV memory and the slide switches are in the off position, thereby allowing the Recall to act as a **Reset** by default.
 An option in the right-click menu, called **Level sensitive arrow CV inputs** can be activated to control the duration of the transition.
 When this option is turned on, the input must be continuously held above 1V for the transition to progress, and when the input goes back under 1V, the transition will stop at its current level.

 The **Auto-return** option in the modules' right menus can be used to momentarily affect the tact pads with the mouse, and have the level return to a prescribed value upon releasing the mouse button.
 When this option is activated, the Arrow inputs implicitly become level sensitive and can also be used to momentarily effect the level.

+The x3 switch on Tact-G, or alternatively the x3 menu options in Tact and Tact-1, can be used to tripple the rate knob's value for even slower transitions (rate knob is 0 to 12 s/V when active).

+In Tact-G, two offset controls are added, one is a knob for direct control while the other is a CV input with attenuverter.
+Both options can be used simultaneously, for adding a random source in offset 2 while still allowing a manual offset using the first offset.
+The gate outputs can be chained when using multiple Tact-G modules using the chain input.

 ([Back to module list](#modules))